rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 Notice that our hoisted variable declarations are brought to the top of their respective scopes.

 ### Function Hoisting

-*Hold on*, past-Alex says. *How do functions work in this world view?
-It doesn't seem to be consistent.*

-Too true, past-Alex.
-Let's dig into how functions apply hoisting next.

 Above, we covered the fact that variable declarations are "hoisted" to the top of their scope, but what about functions?
 At a glance, it seems like functions don't follow this rule of "process the declaration before the initialization."